-The Race to Promontory: The Transcontinental Railroad and the American West is a major traveling exhibition celebrating the 150th anniversary of the “Meeting of the Rails” at Promontory Summit, Utah, on May 10, 1869, with original photographs, historic artifacts, and three famous ceremonial spikes.
+The Race to Promontory: The Transcontinental Railroad and the American West is a major traveling exhibition celebrating the 150th anniversary of the “Meeting of the Rails” at Promontory Summit, Utah, on May 10, 1869, with original photographs, historic artifacts, and one of the famous ceremonial spikes.

 The Race to Promontory offers an extraordinary account of one of the greatest achievements of the nineteenth century through powerful images that still resonate a century and a half after their making.
-The exhibition also reunites—for the first time in Utah—the famous Golden (The Last Spike), Nevada Silver, and Arizona spikes present when the railroad was completed.
-All three spikes are on view at the UMFA through April 28 and then at the Utah State Capitol May 10–12.
-Afterward, the Arizona spike will return to the UMFA, where it will be on view May 14 through May 26, when The Race to Promontory closes.
+The exhibition also reunited, for the first time in Utah, the famous Golden (The Last Spike), Nevada Silver, and Arizona spikes present when the railroad was completed.
+The Golden and Nevada Silver spikes are now on view at the Utah State Capitol.
+The Arizona spike is on view at the UMFA through May 26, when The Race to Promontory closes.

 The exhibition, organized by Joslyn Art Museum and the Union Pacific Railroad Museum, is a cultural centerpiece of Spike 150, the state’s year-long celebration of the anniversary.
 Listen to Leslie Anderson, curator of European, American, and regional art, describe what you'll see in The Race to Promontory on KUED's Contact with Mary Dickson.
 Anderson curated The Race to Promontory for Salt Lake City, including the companion exhibition Charles Savage: Pioneer(ing) Photographer.